Mañana Habit is a dream killer. Mañana habit prevents you from getting started. To achieve anything of worth, we must finish what we start.

 3. Block time for your important goals.

 If you don’t place the essential things in your calendar, it won’t happen.
-Instead, you will keep putting it off because trivial activities are easy and more fun to do.
+Instead, you will keep putting it off because trivial activities are easier and more fun.

 Earlier, I said it is okay to do the less important first if doing so helps you create momentum.
 Maybe, you need to warm up.
 I do not see anything wrong there.